Web-Feet/coasterdocs/install.md

 `composer require web-feet/coasterframework:5.4.* laravel/framework:5.4.*`

 If you downloaded the zip file instead you will need to download a new copy and overwrite your existing files.
 It would be a good idea to export the theme you are using from the admin if you have made any changes.

-## Accessing the Database

-To access the database, we recommend using a program such as HeidiSQL.
-From here you can create new databases, edit tables, truncate tables and change the structure of tables.
-Go ahead and create a new table called “coastercms”.